jarusll/the-logs/index.md

 I started reading TDD by Example by Kent Beck.
 I am going to setup my TDD repo and fuck around some test cases.

+From what I've read about Gnomes, it suits my character.
+But I'll look for other races as well, I don't care how niche it gets.
+I am pretty sure about class, Druid.

 Good day, night.

 # 2022-04-20